diegomejialleras99/Recommendation-System/README.md

 Recommendation System: IBM Community

 For this project you will analyze the interactions that users have with articles on the IBM Watson Studio platform, and make recommendations to them about new articles you think they will like.
-Below is an example what the IBM Watson Studio platform looks like, and how the interactions are collected.